 Questions readers often ask when studying this letter

-Here are answers to questions that come up often, to help you read 2 Timothy with greater clarity and hope.
+These answers can help you read 2 Timothy with more clarity and hope.

 Why is 2 Timothy often called Paul’s last letter, and how does that shape our reading?